The project aims at promoting organic food

 Let’s have a closer look at these markets to understand the situation and how the organic food market can be developed

 South East Asia

-The food sector grows at a sustained pace, thanks to a strong inside demand of an emergent middle class that feeds a growing demand for food with high qualitative standards, organic food, energetic foods and ready meals.
+The food sector grows at a sustained pace, thanks to an emergent middle class that feeds a growing demand for food with high qualitative standards, organic food, energetic foods and ready meals.
 This trend is pushed from the sales of “functional foods” that allow health and environmental benefits, increasing in the whole Asia, hauled by a greater prosperity and awareness of the consumers.

 ASEAN as a whole represents the EU’s third largest trading partner outside Europe (after the US and China) with more than € 246 billion of trade in goods and services in 2014.

 EU is ASEAN second largest trading partner after China, accounting for around 13% of ASEAN trade.

 EU is by far the largest investor in ASEAN countries accounting for 22% of total FDI inflows in the region.
 EU companies have invested an average € 19 billion annually in the region (2012-2014).